 There are several day trips from Edinburgh that will leave you breathless!
 Sometimes we feel stuck in our routine and even living in such a beautiful city as Edinburgh is, we do need a break.
-I hope the ideas below will please you;)
+I hope you will find my suggestions below as enjoyable as I do!

 South Queensferry and Inchcolm Island

 Small fishing village only 30 minutes away from Edinburgh.
-You can reach it by train, by bus or by bike if you want;) The old high street is stunning and the views you get too!
+You can reach it by train, by bus or by bike if you want;) The old high street is stunning and the views on the gulf too!
 The greatest thing to do once in South Queensferry is getting on one of the boats to cruise the Firth of Forth (try to say it!).
 The cruise lasts about 1.5 hours with the option to stop in Inchcolm Island, home to a 12th century abbey.
+While you are just away for a couple of hours and you are within cycling distance from Edinburgh, this cruise really makes you disconnect.
+We saw lots of seals, both playing in the water and chilling on floating pieces of wood, plus the views on the region of Fife, with lots of green fields, are stunning.

 This 15th century chapel is widely known because of its appearance in the Da Vinci Code’s novel, published by Dan Brown in 2003.
 Located in the lovely countryside just outside of Edinburgh, it is well worth a visit.
 The inside decoration is very impressive;)